ClojureBridgeLondon/organise-clojurebridge-london/README.md

 * Volunteer event on Meetup.com - [example event](https://www.meetup.com/London-Clojurians/events/234511179/)
 * Volunteer experience form (Google Forms)

 The organising team should have access to the ClojureBridge London email and [twitter](https://twitter.com/ClojureBridgeLN) accounts, email "clojurebridge dot london at gmail dot com" for access.

+> An existing organiser can give you deligated access to the gmail account and shared access to the twitter acount via tweetdeck.

 # Promoting the event